Home

 These are good the way they are for learning to play the guitar and can be hot rodded with different pickups later.

-Team this up with a good amp and this is great choice for learning how to play the electric guitar.
+Team this up with a good amp and this is a great choice in a best beginner electric guitar.

 The extra hundred dollars will get you a much better sounding guitar with pretty good pickups, some of them Duncan designed.
 Designed by Seymour Duncan and built outside the USA.